 Dr. Coble-Temple currently serves as an independent evaluator for the Board of Parole Hearings for the State of California Department of Corrections and Rehabilitation.
 As an advocate for people with disabilities, Dr. Coble-Temple is routinely asked to speak at national conventions and provide training for businesses.
 Her professional interests include the impact of severe food allergies on biopsychosocial development, attachment theory and resiliency in children and adolescents, sexuality and disability, forensic psychology, sport psychology, and culturally competent psychotherapy for persons with disabilities.

 When Dr. Coble-Temple is not working, her passion shifts to her family.
 She thoroughly enjoys serving as the co-leader of her ten year old daughter’s Girl Scout troop.
 Personally, Dr. Coble-Temple attempts to create as many opportunities for adventure in her life.
 She loves to travel, snow ski, swim, and explore museums.
-She is the current Co-State Coordinator of The Ms. Wheelchair California Foundation.
+She is the current President of the Ms. Wheelchair California Leadership Institute

 Ms. Wheelchair California 2015